knu/emacsc/README.md

     usage: dired [directory|file]

-If a directory is given, it is opened with dired.
-If a non-directory file is given, its containing directory is opened with dired and the point is moved to the file.
+It takes a directory or a file name, defaulted to the current directory, to open with dired.
+If a non-directory is given, the point will be automatically moved to the file on startup.

-If omitted, dired asks where to visit, with the current directory as default.

 ## ediff(1), ediff-merge(1)